 The first of the 2011 area classifications to be published is the 2011 area classification for output areas (2011 OAC), which was produced by an external partner, University College London.

 A number of different 2011 area classifications for the whole of the UK using 2011 Census data are planned for release in 2015, covering different geographies, as was done following the 2001 Census.
-These will cover (1) local authorities, (2) health areas, (3) super output areas including: lower-layer super output areas for England and Wales, data zones for Scotland and super output areas for Northern Ireland.
+These will cover (1) local authority districts - due for release in June 2015, (2) health areas, (3) Super Output Areas including: Lower-Layer Super Output Areas for England and Wales, Data Zones for Scotland and Super Output Areas for Northern Ireland.
 Consideration is also to be given to a possible update to the area classification for wards.

 Consideration will also be given to updating the 2011 Census-based area classifications periodically in the future using non-census data sources.

 Information and frequently asked questions about the 2011 area classifications.

 Access to a downloadable file holding the data forming the 2011 OAC.